danbeck/danbeck/_posts/2014-08-31-green-mahjong-2-1-released.markdown

 New layouts
 -----------

-We added two board layouts: "bug" and "four hills":
+We added two board layouts: bug_ and _four hills_:

 ![Greenmahjong: new themes]({{ site.baseurl }}/images/layouts_big.png)